 The process took me half a day but it was all worth it.
 Now I know how to survive abroad when I run out of cash.
 That evening, I went to Arashiyama to see the Bamboo Grove.

-From what I heard from other travelers, they said that this place wasn't worth the visit since it was way too crowded and not much to see, so me arriving in the evening was all planned to avoid tourists, and guess what, by 5:30 PM, I was all alone in the grove.
+From what I heard from other travelers, they said that this place wasn't worth the visit since it was way too crowded and not much to see, so I planned to arrive in the evening to avoid tourists, and guess what, by 5:30 PM, I was all alone in the grove.

 At first I thought the trail was not very impressive since the bamboo wasn't that tall and packed compare to what I saw in the photos, but as I walked deeper and deeper, the grove started to look more like it supposed to be.